tinyredinc/notes/real_estate/worklog.md

 please review the grammar and adjust as needed to ensure clarity and a native speaker tone:
+### SAM - WEEKLY REPORT 250325
+[LAST WEEK]
+- (OFFICE) Imported furniture has arrived in BC; delivery to the office is expected in 2–3 weeks.
+- (FLEXHOMES) The 3D model for marketing is approximately 95% complete.
+- (FLEXHOMES) Phase I of the FlexHomes 3D animation for marketing has been completed.
+- (URBANWAY) The initial draft of the UrbanWay website has been delivered and is pending review.

+[THIS WEEK]
+- (FLEXHOMES) Continue meetings with Peter and Richard to drive progress forward.
+- (FLEXHOMES) Continue working on the consulting contract with Peter.
+- (FLEXHOMES) Continue working on marketing materials for flexhomes.
+- (URBANWAY) Oversee the development of the UrbanWay website.

+[ROADBLOCK]
+None

 ### SAM - WEEKLY REPORT 250311
 [LAST WEEK]